You want smart political talk without the meltdowns?

 Remember, it was invoked early in the pandemic by the Trump administration.

-And anyway, uh federal judge blocking the federal government from continuing to use the emergency health Order.
+And anyway, a federal judge blocking the federal government from continuing to use the emergency health order.

 Get that.

-This is total uh dereliction of duties for safety and security on this country by the Biden and regime and the entire staff.
+This is total dereliction duties for safety and security on this country by the Biden admitted regime and the entire staff.

 It's dangerous.

-I mean we're not checking the background of any of these people.
+I mean, We're not checking the backgrounds of any of these people.

-We know this year alone we had a hundred people we caught on the terrorist watch list.
+We know this year alone we had 100 people we caught on the terrorist watch list.

-We don't know how many gotta ways there might be that are would that are on that list also.
+We don't know how many gotaways there might be that are on that list also.

-Um I m my greatest fear in this is that s at some point down the road, we're gonna find out out of the five million people in the last two years that Joe Biden's letting into the country and processing into the country with no checks and and preferential treatment.
+My greatest fear in this is that at some point down the road, we're going to find out out of the 5 million people in the last two years that Joe Biden's letting into the country and processing into the country with no checks and preferential treatment.

 I have a couple of ideas what I think will happen.

-Would you agree maybe the uh power grid, the electrical grid?
+Would you agree, maybe the power grid, the electrical grid?

 Oh, I think the electrical grid.

-You know, one thing I've worried about down here that that would should keep everybody up at night.
+You know, one thing I've worried about that should keep everybody up at night.

-Well, what if God forbid, you know, they get a hold of these, you know, surface to air missiles and want to take commercial airlines out of the sky.
+What if, God forbid, you know, they get a hold of these surface-to-air missiles and want to take commercial airlines out of the sky?

 And what if they did it simultaneously in many cities at once?